TheodoreJBieber/DS_Project1/readme.txt

 dump, which is used with the command "./dump [-h]"

 runTests.sh is a bash script that runs tests if used on my machine

+Setup:
+set up an environment variable named DUMPSTER with a folder path.
+This is now the location the dumpster puts files